blazexnz/blazexnz.github.io/tic-tac-toe/readme.md

 - **Change player colors:** Customize the colors for Player 1 and Player 2 using a color picker modal
 - **Simple UI:** Clean and minimal interface for quick and easy gameplay
 - **Scoreboard:** A scoreboard to track of your scores
+- **Fairply rules:** After every win or draw, the next game will start with the other player

 ## How to use
 1. **Play:** Click any gray dot to mark it with the current player’s color